 Flooring Considerations for Your Rental

-Now that you know a little bit about the different types of flooring options available, let’s take a look at some important considerations when it comes to which flooring you choose to install in your rental home.
+Now that you know a little bit about the different types of flooring options available, let’s look at some important considerations regarding which flooring you choose to install in your rental home.

 It is important that you consider: